 Audit Report: We give an opinion as to whether the financial statements, taken as a whole, are fairly presented.
 This opinion is given after extensive tests of the accounting records are made.
-The tests include confirmation with outside parties, analytical procedures, inquiry of client personnel and a detailed study of the accounting records.
+The tests include confirmation with outside parties, analytical procedures, the inquiry of client personnel and a detailed study of the accounting records.

 Review Engagement Report: We express limited assurance that we have not noted any items that would require adjustments that should be made to the statements in order for them to be in conformity with accepted standards.
 The accountant must conduct a review and be satisfied as to the reasonableness of the statements through inquiry and analytical procedures.

 Compilation Report: We expresses no assurance on the correctness of the financial statements.
 We only disclose, in the form of financial statements, information that is the representation of the management of the business entity.
 The most common reason for obtaining the more costly audited financial statements include the requirements of outside parties (such as banks, bonding companies, creditors, absentee owners, or potential purchasers).
-Reviews are adequate for many businesses, because they give us enough familiarity with our clients to provide tax planning advice and a consulting perspective where appropriate.
+Reviews are adequate for many businesses because they give us enough familiarity with our clients to provide tax planning advice and a consulting perspective where appropriate.
 Compilations are generally appropriate for simple situations where limited business and tax advice is required.

 One of the most popular year-end tax-planning strategies is tax-loss selling, which can help you reduce your capital gains tax.
 Particularly with the recent strong performance in the Canadian stock market, you may have significant taxable capital gains, triggered by selling stocks at a profit.
 Half of your net capital gain is taxable at your marginal rate.
 However, you can offset your capital gains with capital losses.
 While no one likes selling a stock at a loss, it can make sense when the stock no longer meets your investment objectives – and you can use the loss to reduce your taxes.

 Key dates: For Canadian tax purposes, a sale takes place on the “settlement date” – normally three days after you initiate the sale.
-If you are considering a tax-loss sale, make sure you allow enough time for the transaction to settle in 2018.
+If you are considering a tax-loss sale, make sure you allow enough time for the transaction to settle in 2021.

 Initiate sale by:

 Offsetting gains in past or future years: Capital losses have to be used to offset capital gains the current year first.
-If the losses exceed the gains, then you can apply the excess amount against capital gains in the three previous years (2015, 2016, or 2017) or you can carry it forward indefinitely.
+If the losses exceed the gains, then you can apply the excess amount against capital gains in the three previous years (2020, 2021, or 2022) or you can carry it forward indefinitely.

-Superficial losses: Simply selling a stock to trigger a loss, and then buying it back within 30 days is considered a “superficial loss” by the Canada Revenue Agency, which means that the loss will be denied.
+Superficial losses: Simply selling stock to trigger a loss, and then buying it back within 30 days is considered a “superficial loss” by the Canada Revenue Agency, which means that the loss will be denied.
 The superficial loss rule also applies when your spouse or a corporation controlled by either you or your spouse acquires or reacquires the same security 30 days before or after the sale.

 There are many reasons why one might decide to use a holding company, which include: